code1line/node-gambio-api/docs/emails/send.md

 Skipping `id` with `null` or `undefined` while passing in `data` will create and send a new E-Mail.

+Note, that at least one argument has to be passed.

 ### Method
 ```js
 API.emails.send(id, data)